 The Red Wines

-Illuminare’s focus is on red wine, which includes Zinfandel, Petite Verdot, Barbera, Sangiovese, Syrah, Pinotage, Cabernet Sauvignon varietals.
+Illuminare’s focus is on red wine, which includes Zinfandel, Petite Verdot, Barbera, Sangiovese, Syrah, Pinotage, and Cabernet Sauvignon varietals.
 Their flagship red wine is called Seeing Red, a blend of Cabernet Sauvignon, Merlot, and Mouvédre.

 I have now sampled four different wines from Illuminare and am impressed with each.
 The first wine exposure to Illuminare was the 2011 Zinfandel Thaddeus Vineyard.
 The elevation of this vineyard at 2000 plus feet and the ten-year-old vines play a part in the delivery of this Zinfandel.
-Adding 8% Petite Sirah also gives the wine a wonderful deep purple color and the backbone to its structure.
+Adding 8% Petite Sirah also gives the wine a wonderful deep purple color and the backbone of its structure.
 The wine is big with ripe fruit, jammy, and fruit-forward.
 There are some underlying hints of spice.

 I then experienced the 2011 Momentum, a blend of Petite Sirah, Zinfandel, Petite Verdot, and Merlot.
 This wine also is wonderfully consistent and balanced fruit-forward wine.

 Being different and challenging himself with different varietals, Aaron produces a Petite Verdot.
 I originally sampled this wine at a party hosted by the winemakers of the El Dorado Winery Association.
 I have since revisited this elegant wine that showcases the virtues of a grape varietal typically used in blends.
 The wine is softer in texture and not quite as bold as many of the wines from Illuminare.
 The wine does exhibit a smooth velvety quality.
-At first, the flavors of almond and blueberries were quite apparent.
+At first, the flavors of almonds and blueberries were quite apparent.
 These opened up to cherry and stewed fruit with hints of nutmeg, allspice, and cocoa.
 The wine was earthy yet elegant.

 Not many wineries in California can make a Pinotage.
-Illuminare is one of the few winery’s creating a wine with this varietal.
+Illuminare is one of the few wineries creating a wine with this varietal.
 The wine stands out as an extraordinary example of what can be done with Pinotage.
-Pinotage is known as a South African grape created from Pinot Noir and Cinsaut.
+Pinotage is known as a South African grape created by Pinot Noir and Cinsaut.
 This wine has a wonderful French/Spanish quality to it.
 It is medium-bodied with earthy aromas and flavors of cranberry and cherry with hints of allspice and vanilla.

 Those excited about fruit-forward red wine and want to find their own story within each bottle will be enlightened when they taste the various varietals that Illuminare has to offer.